inbarShil/typing_speed_test/README.md

-# important note: In order to play you will to pip install curse.
+# important note: In order to play you will to pip install curse, and run it from your command propmt.

 # This game calculates your typing speed.
 # The calculation is in WPM.